imprint

 cookies

-Our website uses HTTP cookies to save user-specific data.
+Our website uses HTTP cookies to store user-specific data.

-In the following we explain what cookies are and why they are used so that you can better understand the following data protection declaration.
+Below we explain what cookies are and why they are used so that you can better understand the following privacy policy.

 What exactly are cookies?

 Cookies store certain user data about you, such as language or personal page settings.
-When you call up our site again, your browser transmits the “user-related” information back to our site.
-Thanks to cookies, our website knows who you are and offers you the settings that you are used to.
-In some browsers each cookie has its own file, in others, such as Firefox, all cookies are stored in a single file.
+When you visit our site again, your browser transmits the “user-related” information back to our site.
+Thanks to cookies, our website knows who you are and offers you the settings you are used to.
+In some browsers, each cookie has its own file; in others, such as Firefox, all cookies are stored in a single file.

 There are both first-party cookies and third-party cookies.
-First-party cookies are created directly from our side, third-party cookies are created by partner websites (e.g. Google Analytics).
+First-party cookies are created directly by our website, third-party cookies are created by partner websites (e.g. Google Analytics).
 Each cookie must be evaluated individually, as each cookie stores different data.
 The expiry time of a cookie also varies from a few minutes to a few years.
-Cookies are not software programs and do not contain viruses, Trojans or other “pests”.
-Cookies cannot access information on your PC either.
+Cookies are not software programs and do not contain viruses, Trojans or other “malware”.
+Cookies also cannot access information on your PC.

 For example, cookie data can look like this: